k0T0z/gsoc24-blog/_posts/2024-08-19-google-summer-of-code-2024-week-13-rgm-season-2.markdown

 This blog post is related to my Google Summer of Code 2024 project: [Procedural Fragment Shader Generation Using Classic Machine Learning][my-google-summer-of-code-2024-project].

-## Local Not Needed
+## Local Not Required

-That error is because of grpc not loading correctly.
-Anyway, I thought at first that this is due to the manually built packages so let's clean them up and use ``pacman``.
-I already know what to do.
+The error I encountered stemmed from gRPC not loading correctly.
+Initially, I suspected that this issue was due to the manually built packages, so I decided to clean them up and switch to using `pacman`.
+I knew the steps to take.

-Back to the absl link error, just like linking ``-labseil_dll`` worked, after using trail and error, I found that linking ``-labsl_log_internal_message -labsl_log_internal_check_op`` fixed the issue.
-Anyway, I can now run RGM with the pacman installed packages, however, the same error is still there.
+Regarding the Abseil linking error, similar to how linking `-labseil_dll` resolved a previous issue, I discovered through trial and error that adding `-labsl_log_internal_message` and `-labsl_log_internal_check_op` also fixed the problem.
+Consequently, I could run RGM with the packages installed via `pacman`, but unfortunately, the same error persisted.

-## Back To The Runtime Issue
+## Revisiting the Runtime Issue

-When I face a problem, I can't get it out of my brain.
-Although, Robert told me to continue my work and not worry about it now, I kept trying on it.
-On 17th August 2024, I managed to fix the runtime issue by luck (الحمدلله).
-Now let me explain and wrap up this whole thing.
+When I encounter a problem, it tends to occupy my thoughts until I find a solution.
+Despite Robert advising me to focus on my work and not dwell on the issue, I continued to investigate.
+By sheer luck, on August 17, 2024, I managed to resolve the runtime issue (الحمدلله).
+Let me explain the situation and summarize the entire process.

-In CMake, we have two ways for finding a package or in other words, two files to use for finding a package.
-The first one is ``Find<package>.cmake`` and the second one is ``<package>Config.cmake``.
-What I know about these files at this point is that the second one is the modern way to find a package, however, as ENIGMA is 16 years old, it finds packages using the first way.
+In CMake, there are two methods for locating a package, represented by two types of files: `Find<package>.cmake` and `<package>Config.cmake`.
+While the latter is considered the modern approach, ENIGMA, being 16 years old, still relies on the former method to find packages.

-I worked on RGM and fixed some issues inside its CMake files and one of them is the way for finding gRPC and protobuf.
-The thing is that I didn't check other CMakes.
-More specifically, I didn't check ``enigma-dev/shared/CMakeLists.txt``, ``enigma-dev/shared/protos/CMakeLists.txt``, ``enigma-dev/CommandLine/emake/CMakeLists.txt``, and ``enigma-dev/CommandLine/libEGM/CMakeLists.txt``.
-All these files were using the following way to find gRPC and protobuf:
+As I worked on RGM, I addressed some issues within its CMake files, particularly regarding how to locate gRPC and protobuf.
+However, I neglected to check other CMake files, specifically `enigma-dev/shared/CMakeLists.txt`, `enigma-dev/shared/protos/CMakeLists.txt`, `enigma-dev/CommandLine/emake/CMakeLists.txt`, and `enigma-dev/CommandLine/libEGM/CMakeLists.txt`.
+All of these files utilized the following method to find gRPC and protobuf:

 ```cmake
 include(FindProtobuf)
 target_link_libraries(${LIB_EGM} PRIVATE ${Protobuf_LIBRARY})
 ```

 or

 ```cmake
 include_directories(${Protobuf_INCLUDE_DIRS})
 target_link_libraries(${LIB_PROTO} PRIVATE ${Protobuf_LIBRARIES})
 ```

-I replaced these lines with the following:
+I replaced these lines with:

 ```cmake
 find_package(Protobuf CONFIG REQUIRED)
 target_link_libraries(${LIB_PROTO} PRIVATE protobuf::libprotobuf)
 ```

-The new lines are working fine if you used the system packages or the local ones.
+These new lines function correctly whether using system packages or local ones.

-Now, how is this related to this runtime issue?
-The thing is that I don't know what are the differences between these two files however, I do know that mixing them up will cause this runtime issue.
-This is not a predictable issue because everything was fine, linking completed successfully, nothing wrong and if you take a look at the error above, I bet that you will be able to find the issue.
-Even by debugging the code, take a look at the stack trace:
+So, how is this related to the runtime issue?
+Although I’m unsure about the exact differences between the two file types, I do know that mixing them can lead to runtime errors.
+This issue is particularly unpredictable because everything appeared to work fine during the linking process, which completed successfully.
+However, if you look at the error output, you might be able to identify the problem.
+Even after debugging the code and examining the stack trace:

 ```
 [k0t0z@archlinux build]$ gdb ./RadialGM